-Gordon-Lee Mansion - Originally built in 1840-47 by James Gordon, it is one of the most historically significant plantation homes in North Georgia.
+Gordon-Lee Mansion - Originally built in 1840-47 by James Gordon, it is one of the most important plantation homes in North Georgia.
 It served as General Rosecrans' headquarters, and as a field hospital before and during the Battle of Chickamauga.
-Remodeled by the Lee family in c.1900

-John Ross House National Historic Landmark -- This twostory log house was built c.179 7 by Cherokee leader John Ross in what became the town bearing his name.
-Ross moved from here to a new home, "Head of Coosa" (now Rome), in 1827.
+Remodeled by the Lee family in c.1900 home, "Head of Coosa" (now Rome), in 1827.
 Elected first chief under the new Cherokee Constitution in 1828.He was, the ablest political figure of Cherokee history.
 He fought against the removal of Cherokees from this region, but ultimately led them on the "Trail of Tears" to Oklahoma in 1838.
 The house is now a museum.
-NWGRC photo files